Mechnar9000/datafiles/README.md

 ![alt text](https://raw.githubusercontent.com/Mechnar9000/datafiles/main/rag_hallucination.jpg)

 3. The RAG model was able to avoid factual mistakes by using the retrieved information.
-For example, when asked about a very niche reference to a metaphor in the work of Hegel, the RAG model response was confident, while the LLM incorrectly claimed that it was never explicitly discussed (but nonetheless made up an interpretation).
+For example, when provided a query asking about a very niche reference to a metaphor in the work of Hegel, the RAG model response was confident, while the LLM incorrectly claimed that it was never explicitly discussed (but nonetheless made up an interpretation).

  ![alt text](https://raw.githubusercontent.com/Mechnar9000/datafiles/main/rag_mistake.jpg)